Palais de la Bourse (Nantes)

-The Palais de la Bourse is a building on place du Commerce in Nantes, France, begun at the end of the 18th century and completed in the 19th century.
+The Palais de la Bourse is a historical building on place du Commerce in Nantes, France.
+Construction started at the end of the 18th century and completed in the 19th century, when the building first served as a commodities exchange ("bourse de commerce").
+The building was registered as a historical monument on January 24, 1947.
 It was rebuilt at the end of the 20th century to house a branch of Fnac.